Politically Motivated News

 And I know, as sure as I’m writing this, that the political noise is NOT what really matters to you.

 As we venture into 2020, we want you to feel confident about your retirement plan.
-We invite you to give us a call at 913-393-1000 or fill out the form below if you’re looking for more clarity in your financial future.
+We invite you to give us a call at 913-393-1000 or schedule a complimentary consultation below if you’re looking for more clarity in your financial future.
 Our financial planners are ready to talk with you and understand your goals for retirement so you can live your one best financial life.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.